JacobAguirre9/JacobAguirre9/README.md

 <h3 align="center">About Me 👨🏻‍💻</h3>

 - 🚴🏼‍♂️ I enjoy long distance running, cycling, and anything outdoors 🌳
 - 🌎 I love learning languages and traveling!
-I am native in English & German, fluent in French and Spanish, and working in Korean and Russian.
+I am native in English & German, fluent in French & Spanish, and working in Korean & Russian.
 - 👨🏻‍🎓 I love to read textbooks related to maths, especially optimization and statistics.
 For more, check the reading tab on my website!
 - 🏈 I support all things Atlanta, especially all our sports teams!
 Even if they're disappointing sometimes...🦅
 - 🗄️ Former Optimization Intern at Oak Ridge National Laboratory